oroinc/orocommerce/src/Oro/Bundle/FrontendBundle/Resources/doc/frontendStylesArchitecture.md

 It allows you to inherit all styles from parent theme and have access to all mixins, variables, etc from parent theme.

 Let's look at an example using default theme.
-In default theme we'd like to change global and form elements styles.
+In default theme we'd like to change global settings and appearance of form elements.
 In corresponding bundles (FrontEndBundle, FormBundle) we create theme folders and some scss files.